bahgaat/technical_task/README.md

 # Technical_task

-a JAVA Spring Boot program that receives a string that represents a positive integerthrough a post API, and returns in the response an integer that represents the minimum number of positive integer numbers that each of their digits are either 1 or 0, needed to so that they sum up to the positive integer represented by the received string.
+a JAVA Spring Boot program that receives a string that represents a positive integer through a post API, and returns in the response an integer that represents the minimum number of positive integer numbers that each of their digits are either 1 or 0, needed to so that they sum up to the positive integer represented by the received string.